bcsurf2822/trello-2.5/README.md

 ## Summary

-This project was originially built by Joseph Lieu, Nick, and mySelf.
-As a challenge I wanted to update and deploy this project within Next.js.
+This project was originially built by Joseph Lieu, Nicholas Lopez, and myself.
+As a challenge I wanted to update and deploy this project within the Next.js framework.

 ## Getting Started